Collins331/AirBnB_clone/README.md

 $ ./console.py
 ```

-Now you are on interactive mode and you will see the prompt `(hbnb)`
+Now you are in interactive mode and you will see the prompt `(hbnb)`
 input a command:

 ```
 (hbnb) create User
 ```
-the id of the created model will be visible in the standard output, if you do:
+The ID of the created model will be visible in the standard output if you do:

 ```
 (hbnb) show User [id]